Auditing international organizations

 Representation of the State Audit Office in the audit structures of international organisations is both a confirmation of the professional capacity of the State Audit Office and a tool for further professional growth of the State Audit Office.

-The activity of the State Audit Office as an auditor of international organisations is one of the directions for achieving the strategic goal of the State Audit Office of becoming an internationally recognised centre of competence for public sector auditing.
+The activity of the State Audit Office as an auditor of international organisations is one of the tasks for achieving the strategic action line of the State Audit Office of becoming an internationally recognised centre of competence for public sector auditing.